Study complementary subjects to become fluent in both.

 Y50

-4 years full-time (plus optional placement year)
+4 years full-time

 AAA (full entry requirements)

-September 2022(term dates)
+September 2025 (semester dates)

-Study both Computer Science and Maths in this combined course and leave with an advanced Masters level qualification.
+Study both computer science and maths in this combined course and leave with an advanced Masters level qualification.

-Computer Science is founded upon Maths, and the study of the two together allows you to explore topics core to both while gaining an insight into how they intersect.
+Computer science is founded upon maths, and the study of the two together allows you to explore topics core to both while gaining an insight into how they intersect.

-Maths influences Computer Science, from designing and analysing efficient computer programs to developing formal proofs that a piece of software does what was intended.
+Maths influences computer science, from designing and analysing efficient computer programs to developing formal proofs that a piece of software does what was intended.
 This is especially important, for example, if the software is being used to fly a plane.

-Increasingly, Computer Science is also being used to find solutions to mathematical issues.
+Increasingly, computer science is also being used to find solutions to mathematical issues.
 Computers are used to solve long-standing mathematical problems, as they can help visualise complex numerical data, search for solutions, and make number manipulation faster.

 Work with world-leading tutors and researchers in two highly-regarded academic departments